mshakir39/invoice-react-component-with-Tests/README.md

 npm install -g @nrwl/cli
 ```

-## The main example component in this repo "Account Settings"
+## The main example component in this repo "Timesheets"

-[libs/dashboard/components/src/lib/complex/account-settings/](libs/dashboard/components/src/lib/complex/account-settings/) is the component's source directory

-* `account-settings.tsx` - the component itself
-* `account-settings.spec.tsx` - the Jest tests for the component
-* `aaccount-settings.stories.tsx` - the Storybook presentation of the component (see this standalone for yourself but know that Cypress tests use this too)

 ## Running the Jest tests for the three existing components